-Hook Wharf: To accommodate a slender tower with a base podium, maximum building heights on this site shall be allowed as follows: (1) a maximum building height of 285 feet to the highest occupied floor, and 305 feet overall, shall be allowed for an area not to exceed 55% of the current project site, prior to the inclusion of any open space offsets; and (2) a maximum building height of not more than 55 feet shall be allowed on an additional building footprint of not more than 15% of the current project site, prior to the inclusion of any open space offsets.
-The total volume of the proposed structure shall not exceed 275,000 square feet and 3,300,000 cubic feet, as compared to the Waterways-compliant maximum of approximately 50,000 square feet and approximately 550,000 cubic feet.
-The structure shall be oriented to minimize net new shadow, which is estimated at 6,100 square feet.
-The proposed development shall meet applicable Boston wind standards for pedestrians.
+Hook Wharf: To accommodate a slender tower with a base podium, maximum building heights on this site shall be allowed as follows: (1) a maximum building tower height of 285 feet to the highest occupied floor, and 305 feet overall, shall be allowed for an area not to exceed 55% of the current project site, prior to the inclusion of any open space offsets; and (2) a maximum building podium height of not more than 55 feet shall be allowed on an additional building footprint of not more than 15% of the current project site, prior to the inclusion of any open space offsets.
+The total floor area of the proposed structure shall not exceed 275,000 square feet and an FAR of 14.6, as compared to the Waterways-compliant maximum of approximately 50,000 square feet.

+Building volume may range between 3,500,000 and 4,000,000 cubic feet, as compared to the Waterways-compliant maximum of approximately 550,000 cubic feet.
+The massing shall be oriented to reasonably minimize net new shadow.
+Any proposed development shall meet applicable Boston wind standards for pedestrians.